Justiciability

 Justiciability concerns the limits upon legal issues over which a court can exercise its judicial authority.
 It includes, but is not limited to, the legal concept of standing, which is used to determine if the party bringing the suit is a party appropriate to establishing whether an actual adversarial issue exists.
 Essentially, justiciability seeks to address whether a court possesses the ability to provide adequate resolution of the dispute; where a court believes that it cannot offer such a final determination, the matter is not justiciable.

 In the United States

 Federal courts

-Justiciability is one of several criteria that the United States Supreme Court uses to make a judgment granting writ of certiorari ("cert.").

-For an issue to be justiciable by a United States federal court, all of the following conditions must be met: